kumbulanit/t-sql/tech company/sql_validation_report.md

 > -- Find customers who have high-value orders AND multiple recent orders / SELECT / c.CustomerName,

 ✅ **tech company/untitled/Module 10 - Using Subqueries/Lesson3_Using_EXISTS_Predicate_with_Subqueries.md** (block 9, line 242)
-> -- Find all managers at different levels with their span of control / SELECT / mgr.e.FirstName + ' ' + mgr.e.LastName AS ManagerName,
+> -- Find all managers at different levels with their span of control / SELECT / mgr.FirstName + ' ' + mgr.LastName AS ManagerName,

 ✅ **tech company/untitled/Module 10 - Using Subqueries/Lesson3_Using_EXISTS_Predicate_with_Subqueries.md** (block 10, line 298)
 > -- ✅ GOOD: EXISTS with correlation (usually faster) / SELECT e.FirstName, e.LastName / FROM Employees e